 UnityPoint Clinic Urgent Cares

 UnityPoint Clinic Urgent Cares offer a variety of amenities and services not always available in other care settings, such as online wait times.
-Check online to determine which clinic fits into your schedule best.
-Upon arriving at one of the clinics, enjoy complimentary refreshments, Wi-Fi, and phone charging stations.
+Upon arriving at one of the clinics, enjoy complimentary refreshments, Wi-Fi, phone charging stations, and quick, compassionate care.

 Two Convenient Locations